Skip to main content

 2. Logic Node

-After setting the input, you can define the logic of your rule using one of two options:
+After setting the input, define your rule’s logic using one of three options:

 1. Comparison Block